-Representatives of the external auditor had attended the 2022 AGM.
+[#] Representatives of the external auditor had attended the 2024 AGM.

-Mr Seto Gin Chung, John retired as Independent Non-executive Director with effect from the conclusion of the 2022 AGM. \

-$\wedge$ Mr Hsu Duff Karman has been appointed as Independent Non-executive Director with effect from 1 August 2022.

-Δ Mr Or Wai Sheun, Ms Ng Chi Man, Mr Or Pui Kwan and Mr Lam Yung Hei were absent from the 2022 EGM as they abstained from voting in that meeting. ☆

-Percentage is approximation due to rounding.

-Board Committees (Continued)

-Time Commitment (Continued)

-During 2022, Independent Non-executive Directors had also played vital monitoring roles in a corporate transaction including forming an Independent Board Committee to give advice to the independent Shareholders in the discloseable and connected transaction for the acquisition of the entire issued share capital of Able Elite Developments Limited (which has a 70% investment in and financing of the development to be erected on the parcel of land located at the northwest side of the intersection of Jiuzhou Avenue and Yingbin South Road, Xiangzhou District, Zhuhai City, Guangdong Province, the People's Republic of China) from Polytec Holdings International Limited (a company which is ultimately wholly-owned by Mr Or Wai Sheun, an Executive Director and the controlling shareholder of the Company) by the Company.
+Mr Or Wai Sheun, Ms Ng Chi Man, Mr Or Pui Kwan and Mr Lam Yung Hei were absent from the 2024 EGM as they abstained from voting in that meeting. ^ Percentage is approximation due to rounding.
+During 2024, Independent Non-executive Directors had played vital monitoring role in corporate transactions including forming an Independent Board Committee to give advice to the independent Shareholders in the discloseable and connected transaction for the repurchase of 60% interest in a then wholly-owned subsidiary of the Company by Polytec Holdings International Limited ("Polytec Holdings") (a company which is ultimately wholly-owned by Mr Or Wai Sheun, an Executive Director and the controlling shareholder of the Company) from the Group.
+Independent Non-executive Directors also provided advice on the connected transactions for the acquisitions of the entire interest in two companies that hold various properties units located on Fuk Chak Street, Hong Kong from a related company of the Company.

-Further details of the above transaction are set out in the section headed "Directors' Interests in Transactions, Arrangements or Contracts and Connected Transactions" of the Report of the Directors.